2 Kings 11

 Jehoiada does not simply restore a king.
 He renews a covenant - a covenant that binds three parties together: the Lord, the king, and the people.
 The king is not above the people or the covenant.
 The people are not the ultimate authority.
 All three stand together, bound to the Lord and His law.
 This is the vision of a covenanted kingdom: the ruler and the ruled, bound to God and to each other, answerable to a law higher than any human will.

 With the covenant renewed, the people move against Baal - the false god of the land, the idol that had been erected during Athaliah's reign.
 They "brake it down" and destroyed "his altars and his images."
 Even Mattan, the priest of Baal, was slain before the altars.
-This is not mere political cleansing.
-It is religious reformation.
-The people are affirming that the Lord - not Baal, not any human ruler - is the God of this kingdom.
+This is religious reformation, a people publicly affirming that the Lord is the God of this kingdom.
 The idols must fall if the covenant is to stand.